Reopened: June 3, 2017

 The recycled water has not been treated to drinking water standards and should not be ingested or allowed to run off into storm drains.

-The Delta Diablo Fill Station is located at Delta Diablo's water resource recovery facility, 2500 Pittsburg-Antioch Hwy on the border between Pittsburg and Antioch.
+The Delta Diablo Fill Station is located at Delta Diablo's water resource recovery facility, 2500 Pittsburg-Antioch Highway, Antioch, California, on the border between Pittsburg and Antioch.

-This operating schedule may be adjusted during the season in response to weather conditions and responsible irrigation practices.
+The operating schedule of the Fill Station will be adjusted periodically through the summer to match customer demand and to accommodate the seasonal and wet-weather impacts on irrigation requirements.
 The Fill Station is not open during rainy conditions (rain the day of, prior to, or the day after).
 Residents are not able to receive recycled water outside of the posted operation hours.
-The last day of operation for the irrigation season is November 19, 2016.

-- For new users, please take the time to review the Residential Recycled Water Use Application/Agreement prior to your first visit to the Fill Station.
-Once at the Fill Station you will receive training on the proper use of recycled water, complete the Application/Agreement, and be issued an Approved User ID card.
+- New users, please take the time to review the Residential Recycled Water Use Application/Agreement prior to your first visit to the Fill Station.

 For more information about the Delta Diablo Residential Recycled Water Fill Station, please contact us by email at firstname.lastname@example.org or call 925.756.1900.